sourcegraph/codenotify/README.md

 Codenotify makes a different set of tradeoffs:

-1. There can be a CODENOTIFY file in any directory.
+1. There can be a CODEPROS file in any directory.
 1. Rules are additive and do not have precedence.
-1. CODENOTIFY is focused on notifications, not code review.
+1. Codenotify is focused on notifications, not code review.
 The GitHub Action mentions subscribers in a comment instead of adding them to the "Reviewers" list of a PR.

 Codenotify can be used in conjunction with, or as a replacement for CODEOWNERS.